Basis-Theory/basistheory-android/docs/Events.md

 # Elements Events

-Each Element type supports a standard set of events that can be subscribed to in order to receive callbacks within your app.
+Each element type supports a standard set of events that can be subscribed to in order to receive callbacks within your app.

 ## ChangeEvent